GRAINS-Soybeans fall to contract lows on speedy U.S. plantings

 "We are seeing some profit-taking in wheat today especially among the short-term traders."

-(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by William Hardy, Matthew Lewis and Meredith Mazzilli)
+(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by William Hardy and Matthew Lewis)

 * India cenbank - issues notification on timelines for stressed assets resolution